§ 901 Purpose.

 (c)(1) In implementing the Investigation Coordinator's role in the child protection system, the Investigation Coordinator, or the Investigation Coordinator's designee, shall:

-(1) Track within the Division's internal information system each reported case of alleged child abuse or neglect;
+a.
+Have the authority to track within the Department's internal information system each reported case of alleged child abuse or neglect;

-(2) Monitor within the Department's multidisciplinary tracking system each case involving the death of, serious physical injury to, or allegations of sexual abuse of a child from inception to final criminal and civil disposition, and provide reports every 30 days on the status of each case to the Division, the Department, the Delaware Department of Justice, the Children's Advocacy Center, and the Office of Child Advocate;
+b.
+Monitor each case involving the death of, serious physical injury to, or allegations of sexual abuse of a child from inception to final criminal and civil disposition, and provide information every 60 days on the status of each case to the Division, the Department, the Delaware Department of Justice, the Children's Advocacy Center, and the Office of Child Advocate;

-(3) Within 2 working days of the receipt of a report concerning allegations of child abuse or neglect by a person known to be licensed or certified by a Delaware agency or professional regulatory organization, forward a report of such allegations to the appropriate Delaware agency or professional regulatory organization;
+c.
+Within 5 business days of the receipt of a report concerning allegations of child abuse or neglect by a person known to be licensed or certified by a Delaware agency or professional regulatory organization, forward a report of such allegations to the appropriate Delaware agency or professional regulatory organization;

 d.
 Report every case involving the death or near death of a child due to abuse or neglect to the Child Protection Accountability Commission under § 932(a) of this title and every case involving the death of a child to the Child Death Review Commission; and

-(5) Provide information to the Child Protection Accountability Commission ("CPAC"), as requested by CPAC, regarding the status, trends and outcomes of cases of child abuse or neglect that are reported to the Division.
+e.
+Provide information to the Child Protection Accountability Commission ("CPAC"), as requested by CPAC, regarding the status, trends, and outcomes of any case or cases of child abuse or neglect that are reported to the Division.
 Reports to CPAC shall not disclose the identities of the child, alleged perpetrators, or others involved in the case or cases.